How To Lash a Tripod Together

 For a detailed explanation of how to tie a clove hitch see "How To Tie a Clove Hitch" .

-It's worth learning this knot by heart as it is useful in many circumstances.
+It's worth learning how to tie a clove hitch by heart as it is useful for other lashings.

 Step 3 - Weave the running line around the poles

-Weave the running line between the poles at least 3 times each, 4 or 5 is ideal depending on access to cordage.
+Weave the running line between the tripod legs at least 3 times each, 4 or 5 is ideal depending on access to cordage.
+This is the part of the knot which forms the lashing.

 Step 4 - Tie off with an overhand knot

-Use a simple overhand knot to tie off the lashing.
+Use a simple overhand knot to tie off the lashing to the loose end of the clove hitch in step 1.

 Step 5 - Lift the middle pole over